Quranic studies: Historical context

 The environment that the Quran was composed in, its historical context, is believed to have played an important role in shaping it.
-The study of the historical context of the Quran emerged as an important area of study in the 19th century century, but eventually reached a pause from the mid-20th century and until the beginning of the 21st century.
+The study of the historical context of the Quran emerged as an important area of study in the 19th century, but eventually reached a pause from the mid-20th century and until the beginning of the 21st century.
 The debate was reinvigorated by Christoph Luxenberg's book The Syro-Aramaic Reading of the Koran, which asserted that the Quran started out as an Aramaic book.
 This work was universally rejected but stimulated historians to reconsider what they knew about the Qurans historical context.
 Major scholars of this area now include Gabriel Said Reynolds, Holger Zellentin, Emran El-Badawi, and Joseph Witztum.

 Syriac

 One of the dominant paradigms in current historical context research is to situate the Quran into the milieu of Syriac Christianity, especially amongst the works of authors like Ephrem the Syrian, Jacob of Serugh, and Narsai.
 The first major work in this area was a PhD thesis by Josephu Witzum titled The Syriac Milieu of the Qurʾan.
 Stories in the Quran that historians believe reflect stories in Syriac Christian literature include the story of Dhu al-Qarnayn (Surah 18:83-100) with its background in the Syriac Alexander Legend, the story of the Seven Sleepers (18:9-25), and many of the stories of prophets in the Quran.

 A tree diagram of the mysterious Qur'anic initial letters, C. Luxenberg sees that some parts of the Quran are connected with the Syriac hymns and says that these letters are remnants (abbreviations of the introductory words) of these hymns.
 Hamiduddin Farahi attaches letters, Nun (ن) "fish" symbolizing Jonah, and Ta (ط) representing serpent of Moses and serpents.